syeddanish41/wAlnut/README.md

 ## Why

-We believe that intelligent machines will be able to solve many of our hardest problems and will cause many new hard problems.
-Intelligent machines that do not need to eat, sleep, or reproduce will be able to discover solutions to our hardest problems like cancer, mortality, and secrets of the universe much more efficiently than humans.
-Technology has always been used to do great good and great evil and even if we have the best intentions to do good intelligent machines will cause many new problems.
-For example there will be massive job replacement since most jobs can be replaced my intelligent machines.
+I believe that intelligent machines will be able to solve many of our hardest problems and will cause many new hard problems.
+Our hardest problems like cancer, mortality, and secrets of the universe involve understanding a lot of data and as humans we are limited by the processing power and size of our brains.
+But if we figure out the computational principles that make you and I intelligent, simulate them on a computer, scale it up to surpass the collective intelligence of the 7+ billion people on Earth we will have created intelligent machines that do not need to eat, sleep, or reproduce that can work on our hardest problems much more efficiently than humans.

+Technology has always been used to do great good and great evil and even if we have the best intentions to do good, intelligent machines will cause many new problems.
+For example there will be massive job loss since most jobs can be replaced by intelligent machines.
 A possible solution to this hard problem will be to augment our brains and become super intelligent.

 The long term goal of this repository is to store code that can simulate a full sized human brain in real time.
 The current short term goal is to experiment